By Audley Thailand specialist Harriet

 Cooking with a local in Bangkok

-I could spend weeks luxuriating in Bangkok’s selection of high-rise city hotels with their innovative spas, Michelin-starred restaurants and infinity pools (choose the Siam Kempinski to rub shoulders with the latest Thai celebrities).
+I could spend weeks luxuriating in Bangkok’s selection of high-rise city hotels with their innovative spas, Michelin-starred restaurants and infinity pools (choose The Siam and you’ll be greeted by your own private butler).
 The real luxury of being in the city, though, is finding an experience that connects you with its inhabitants.

 Angsana has been running cooking classes from her home for years, her skills and recipes passed down from her mother who was a successful street vendor.
 Her kitchen, she was eager to explain, is typical of most city-dwellers’ (although very well-sized), with a long table in the middle for preparing food.